mmalchuk/contrib-jenkins-qubell-plugin/README.md

   * By default, the `Destroy Instance` step expects an instance ID to be created during the `Start Instance` step; however, you can specify a `Custom Instance ID` and omit the `Start Instance` step.
-  * Specify a `Timeout` in seconds to limit destroy time.
+  * Specify a `Timeout` in seconds to schedule instance destruction.
   * Select `Advanced...` to view the `When instance fails` drop-down list, which includes the following options:
     * Fail build
     * Mark build unstable